Home » Ted Bundy Seattle Locations » This Location

 Silas High School in June 2024.
 Credit: Google Maps.

-Bundy's parents sold his childhood home in 1968
+Bundy's parents sold the house in 1968

-Bundy lived at this address up until September 1966, when he moved to the McMahon Hall dormitory building at the University of Washington campus in Seattle.
+Bundy lived at this address until September 1966, when he moved to the McMahon Hall dormitory building at the University of Washington campus in Seattle.

 Two years later, in 1968, his parents sold the property and moved to 3214 North 20th Street.